lashazibzibadze/Image-Gallery/README.md

 - Delete images from the gallery

-## NOTE: It's not the best practice to include API keys in the code on GitHub.
+> ⚠️ **Note:** For security reasons, it's not best practice to include API keys directly in your code or commit them to GitHub.
-## In case you want to run this code, I uploaded .env on Brightspace.
+> If you'd like to run this project locally, the required `.env` file has been uploaded to Brightspace.